 20+ practice questions focused on Modeling — one of the most tested topics on the AWS Certified Machine Learning Specialty MLS-C01 exam.
 Each question includes a detailed explanation so you learn why the right answer is correct.

-A company is using Amazon SageMaker to train a deep learning model on a large dataset.
-The training job is taking too long.
-The team wants to reduce training time without changing the model architecture.
-Which action should they take?
+A company is using Amazon SageMaker to train a deep learning model.
+The training job is taking a long time, and the data scientist wants to reduce training time without sacrificing accuracy.
+Which technique should they use?

 +15 more Modeling questions available